 If you’re an outdoor enthusiast who loves to go on adventures like hiking, climbing, camping, or running, what better way to share your love of nature than with a puppy that matches your active lifestyle?
 Going on a hike with your dog is an excellent active way to strengthen your bond while taking in the natural beauty of this world.

-You may be looking for a list of the best hiking dogs to help you choose the right one for you.
+But what are the best dogs to hike with?
+If you want to bring a furry friend along on your adventures, you may be looking for a list of the best hiking dogs to help you choose the right one.
 Here’s what to look for in the best outdoor dog breeds to get out there and enjoy nature with your canine companion.

 What Characteristics Should Good Trail Dogs Have?